 In 2001, I joined the US Army as a 19D Cavalry Scout.
 The next 4 years would turn my life upside down, as I would move to Germany, be deployed for a peacekeeping mission to Kosovo ('02-'03), and then spend a year in Iraq ('04-'05).
 This transformative experience drove me to try and understand what I had just gone through, so I enrolled in Political Science and Sociology at Colorado State University.
 College began to give me the tools to understand my experience, and the language to articulate what I had been feeling.
 The more I learned, the more I became passionate about trying to create a better world by non-militaristic means.
 I became involved in a number of activist movements, from anti-war movements to social justice movements.
-After completing my undergraduate degree, I began my Masters in Ethnic Studies at Colorado State.
-My MA thesis focused upon the newly emerging Tea Party, its rhetoric, and the ways it impacted identity politics.
-I then moved to Hawai'i to work on my PhD in Political Science.
+After completing my undergraduate degree, I began a Masters in Ethnic Studies at Colorado State.
+My MA thesis focused upon the newly emerging Tea Party, specifically their rhetoric around race, class, gender and sexuality.
+I then moved to Hawai'i to work on a PhD in Political Science.
 Here I returned to my passion in looking at topics around war, militarism, and social movements.
 I then moved back to Colorado State to teach in Political Science and Ethnic Studies.
-But I have most recently accepted a Post-Doctoral Fellowship in Narrative Politics at Central European University and will be living in Budapest in Fall 2017.
+I then went to Budapest, Hungary for a postdoc at Central European University (CEU) in the International Relations Department.
+I am currently a visiting professor with the Bard Globalization and International Affairs Program in New York City, specifically working with students from CEU.

 One other project I am also constantly working on is writing a methodology/pedagogical book titled, "Living War, Writing War, Teaching War."
 It will examine different tactics of writing and teaching war from a veteran perspective.